5 Things You Must Check When Buying a Used Car

 If you buy a car from a dealer, they often give you a 30-day warranty.
 In some states, this is even required.
 If not, they may sell a third-party warranty.

 Get this in writing on a bill of sale.
-This may sound crazy, but it is the best way to protect yourself when you buy a used car.
+It may sound crazy, but it is the best way to protect yourself when you buy a used car.
+We hope you find the 5 Things You Must Check When Buying a Used Car guide helpful.
+For more help with your vehicle, check these troubleshooting and repair guides.